sdr-enthusiasts/S6-v3-Examples/README.md

 Shebang lines will be corrected in the scripts.

+You will need to go through and potentially add additional dependencies to the `dependencies.d` files in the longrun services.

 All of the old files will be moved to the rootfs directory under a folder called `back`.
 You can then go through and delete the files that you don't need anymore.